alibaba/opentelemetry-go-auto-instrumentation/README.md

 This project provides an automatic solution for Golang applications that want to leverage OpenTelemetry to enable effective observability.
 No code changes are required in the target application, the instrumentation is done at compile time.
-Simply replacing `go build` with `otelbuild` to get started :rocket:
+Simply adding `otelbuild` prefix to `go build` to get started :rocket:

 # Installation